Tomorrowland (festival): Mainstage

-The mainstage is the centrepiece of the festival and has grown and evolved from its debut with the festival itself in 2005.
-Since then it has become largest and most elaborate stage of any festival across the globe.
-The mainstage features all the headline artists to tend to be more mainstream, and continues with sets until 1am.
-The mainstage design changes each year; which, since 2009, has been designed based on the festival theme for the year.
-For images of some of these designs, see the "History" section.
-In 2022 they built the largest mainstage, 270 meters wide end 53 meters high.
+The mainstage is the festival's centrepiece and has grown and evolved from its debut with the festival itself in 2005.
+Since then, it has become the largest and most elaborate stage of any festival across the globe.
+The mainstage features all the headline artists, and continues with sets until 1 a.m.
+Its design changes each year and, since 2009, has been based on the festival theme for the year (for images of some of these designs, see the "History" section).
+In 2022, the largest mainstage so far, 270 m wide and 53 m high, was built.

+At the 2025 edition of the festival, the Main Stage caught fire.
+The fire broke out on July 16, 2025, two days before Tomorrowland (starting July 18) in Boom, Belgium.
+It originated on one side of the main stage and spread rapidly, destroying approximately 75% of the structure.
+Emergency services were quick to the scene, ensuring no injuries and protecting surrounding areas.
+It was decided to let the festival continue in a modified form.

+This stage has appeared at every edition of Tomorrowland.